Quantum ergodicity for contact metric structures: Semiclassical pseudodifferential calculus

 \subsubsection{Construction of the Landau projectors}

-Let $\rho\in C_c^\infty(\Ghat_\infty M,[0,1])$ denote once again a compactly supported cutoff function.
+Let $\rho\in C_c^\infty(\Ghat_\infty M,[0,1])$ again denote a compactly supported cutoff function.
 Since the symbol $\Pi_n^\rho$ defined by Equation~\eqref{eq:Pinrho} is in $S^{-\infty}(\Ghat M)$, one can consider its quantization $\Op_\hbar(\Pi_n^\rho)$.
 In particular, we are interested in its commutator with the subLaplacian: by the composition rule of semiclassical pseudodifferential operators, the principal symbol of the operator

 is given by $[H,\rho \Pi_n] = 0$, and thus we have

 Similarly, we can write

 The last two equations can be interpreted as follows: the operator $\Op_\hbar(\Pi_n^\rho)$ is a projector microlocally on $\{\rho = 1\}\subset\Ghat_\infty M$, up to a term of order $\O(\hbar)$; moreover, this operator also commutes up to $\O(\hbar)$ with the subLaplacian $-\hbar^2\Delta_{\rm sR}$.